pcanz/pPEG/docs/README.md

 The collection of documents in this directory covers some generic pPEG topics in more detail and adds general background information.

+*   [Design_for_Simplicity] explains the pPEG design philosophy in contrast to other grammar parsers.

 *   [Context-Sensitive-Grammars] discusses the use of extension functions to cope with gnarly syntax that is beyond a Context Free grammar and can not be specified with normal pPEG grammar rules.

 *   [Operator-Expressions] explains how pPEG deals with operator expressions.